Graduate Courses - Fall 2017

 GERST 6131 GERMAN PHILOSOPHICAL TEXTS (also PHIL 6030)

-1-4 credits.
-Prerequisite: Basic reading (not necessarily speaking) knowledge of German, and the permission of the instructor.
+1-4 credits, variable.
+Taught in English.
+Prerequisite: basic reading (not necessarily speaking) knowledge of German.
 Open to upper-level undergraduates.

 Reading, translation, and English-language discussion of important texts in the German philosophical tradition.
 Readings for a given term are chosen in consultation with students.